techtuber101/irisvision/docs/SELF-HOSTING.md

 - LLM errors: ensure at least one LLM API key is set and not rate-limited
 - Daytona errors: verify API key/URL/target; sandbox operations require valid Daytona setup
 - Redis connection errors: ensure `REDIS_HOST=redis` when using Docker, `localhost` when fully local
-- if you get an issue saying `ghcr.io/suna-ai/suna-backend:latest` already exists, then try running the docker command again, it should work the second time automatically.
+- if you get an issue saying `ghcr.io/iris-ai/iris-backend:latest` already exists, then try running the docker command again, it should work the second time automatically.

 If you get a startup error complaining about missing configuration fields, it means a required key from the table above is missing in `backend/.env`.

-For help, join the Suna Discord or open an issue on GitHub.
+For help, join the Iris Discord or open an issue on GitHub.